Skip to Content Top

 • DUI with a Child in the Vehicle: If you are arrested and charged with DUI and a child under the age of 18 was in the vehicle at the time of your arrest, you will face enhanced penalties.
 Enhanced penalties for DUI with a child in the vehicle include a minimum of 5 days in jail, a fine of up to $1,000, and a license suspension of 1 year.
 You will also be required to complete a substance abuse assessment and any recommended treatment or counseling, as well as have an ignition interlock device (IID) installed in your vehicle for a minimum of 18 months.
 If you refuse a breath test at the time of your arrest, your driver’s license will be suspended for 1 year, and you will not be eligible to apply for an ignition interlock license.

-The National Highway Traffic Safety Administration (NHTSA) has established three field sobriety tests that are used by law enforcement officers across the country to determine whether a driver is under the influence of alcohol or drugs.
+The National Highway Traffic Safety Administration (NHTSA) has established three field sobriety tests used by law enforcement officers across the country to determine whether a driver is under the influence of alcohol or drugs.
 These tests are not always accurate, and many factors can influence the results.
+To minimize the impact of inaccuracies and ensure fair testing, our team at Enlow Law remains updated on the latest developments in field sobriety testing protocols, providing our clients with knowledgeable representation that considers all aspects of DUI situations.

 These tests include:

-• Horizontal gaze nystagmus (HGN): The HGN test is conducted by asking the driver to follow a small object, such as a pen, with their eyes as the officer moves it from side to side.
-Nystagmus refers to an involuntary jerking of the eyes, and this test is used to determine whether the driver’s eyes “jerk” when they move them side to side.
-However, there are many other factors that can cause nystagmus, and the test is not always accurate.
+• Horizontal Gaze Nystagmus (HGN): The HGN test is conducted by asking the driver to follow a small object, such as a pen, with their eyes as the officer moves it from side to side.
+Nystagmus refers to an involuntary jerking of the eyes, and this test is used to determine whether the driver’s eyes "jerk" when they move them side to side.
+However, many other factors can cause nystagmus, and the test is not always accurate.

 Here are a few potential defense strategies for DUI in Oklahoma:

-• Challenging the traffic stop: In order to pull you over on suspicion of DUI, the police officer must have had “reasonable suspicion” that you were engaged in criminal activity.
-If the officer did not have reasonable suspicion, your Fourth Amendment rights may have been violated and any evidence gathered as a result of the traffic stop may be suppressed.
+• Challenging the Traffic Stop: To pull you over on suspicion of DUI, the police officer must have had "reasonable suspicion" that you were engaged in criminal activity.
+If the officer did not have reasonable suspicion, your Fourth Amendment rights may have been violated, and any evidence gathered as a result of the traffic stop may be suppressed.

-• Challenging the arrest: In order to arrest you on suspicion of DUI, the police officer must have had “probable cause” to believe that you were operating a vehicle with a BAC of 0.08% or greater.
-If the officer did not have probable cause, your Fourth Amendment rights may have been violated and any evidence gathered as a result of the arrest may be suppressed.
+• Challenging the Arrest: To arrest you on suspicion of DUI, the police officer must have had "probable cause" to believe that you were operating a vehicle with a BAC of 0.08% or greater.
+If the officer did not have probable cause, your Fourth Amendment rights may have been violated, and any evidence gathered as a result of the arrest may be suppressed.

-• Challenging the breath or blood test: If you took a breath test at the police station and your BAC was 0.08% or greater, you will likely be charged with DUI.
-However, breath tests are not always accurate, and there are many factors that can influence the results.
+• Challenging the Breath or Blood Test: If you took a breath test at the police station and your BAC was 0.08% or greater, you will likely be charged with DUI.
+However, breath tests are not always accurate, and many factors can influence the results.
 Additionally, if you took a blood test at the hospital and your BAC was 0.08% or greater, you will likely be charged with DUI.
-However, blood tests are not always accurate, and there are many factors that can influence the results.
+However, blood tests are not always accurate, and many factors can influence the results.
 A skilled DUI defense attorney can help you challenge the breath or blood test results and work to have the evidence suppressed.

-• Challenging the field sobriety tests: As previously mentioned, the field sobriety tests are not always accurate, and there are many factors that can influence the results.
+• Challenging the Field Sobriety Tests: As previously mentioned, the field sobriety tests are not always accurate, and many factors can influence the results.
 A skilled DUI defense attorney can help you challenge the field sobriety test results and work to have the evidence suppressed.